SMART Modified Tour: 2000 season

-The 2000 season held 11 races.
+The 2000 season held eleven races.
 The season began on April 1 at Caraway Speedway, and ended at Caraway Speedway on October 29.
 At the season opener, rising Northern Modified star L.W.
 Miller claimed victory, holding off Junior Miller.
 Junior Miller won his first race of the year at the next event, at Coastal Plains Raceway, holding off a young Brian Loftin.
 Junior Miller won for the fourth time at the September 23rd event, holding off Burt Myers in a thrilling last-lap duel.
 Northern Modified star Ed Flemke, Jr. won his only series race, holding off L.W.
 Miller at the Advance Auto Parts 150.
 At the Kenny Minter Memorial 150, Gary Myers won his second race of the season, holding off Frank Fleming.
 Junior Miller finished third to clinch the season championship with one race yet to go.
 There were six different divers to win a race during the season.
 Junior Miller led all drivers, with four wins.
 Miller won the season championship, making it his fourth straight championship (by 152 points over runner-up Frank Fleming).
 It was Miller's 7th S.M.A.R.T. championship of his career and the last under the S.M.A.R.T. name.

 2000 top 10 points standings

 2001 season

-The 2001 season held 13 races.
-The Season began on April 7 at Caraway Speedway, and ended on November 10 at South Boston Speedway.
+The 2001 season held thirteen races.
+The season began on April 7 at Caraway Speedway, and ended on November 10 at South Boston Speedway.
 Jay Foley started the year off by winning the first two events.
-Junior Miller had dominated the second event but was taken out in a late crash.
-Junior Miller would claim his first victory of the season at the next event, the Jockey Lot 150, by holding off Gary Myers.
+Junior Miller, who had dominated the second Caraway event but was taken out in a late crash, would claim his first victory of the season at the next event, the Jockey Lot 150, by holding off ]Gary Myers.
 Doug Wolcott claimed his first series victory, by dominating the last third of the race at Langley Speedway en route to victory over Frank Fleming.
 At the Alco Yamaha of Asheboro 150, Burt Myers grabbed his first victory of the season in convincing fashion, dominating the second half of the race and holding off his father, Gary Myers.
-Jay Foley had late issues after leading most of the early part of the race, finishing in 13th.
+Jay Foley had late issues after leading most of the early part of the race, finishing in thieteenth.
 At the season closing Bailey's 150, Gary Myers won his second race of the year, passing Ed Flemke, Jr. in the final ten laps.
 Jay Foley finished third to claim his first and only tour championship.
 Foley beat Burt Myers by 45 points for the championship.
 There were seven different divers to win a race during the season.
-Jay Foley won the most events, with four wins.
+Foley won the most events, with four wins.
 Foley's championship ended Junior Miller's streak of four straight championships.